Florida shooting: FBI was alerted about threat on YouTube

 He had recently been expelled from the school for disciplinary reasons and was enrolled elsewhere in the district, said Broward County schools Superintendent Robert Runcie.

-Investigators were reviewing social media posts from Cruz that Israel, the county sheriff, described as “very disturbing.”
+Investigators were reviewing social media posts from Cruz that Israel described as “very disturbing.”

 A motive in the shooting remains unclear, but students who encountered Cruz said he talked a lot about having fun with firearms, so much so that some joked that if anyone were to attack the school, it would probably be him.